RAdityaBaradwaj/CSC510_G20/proj3/README.md

-npm test                # Run all tests npm test -- --watch     # Watch mode npm test -- --coverage  # With coverage
+npm test                # Run all tests npm test -- --watch     # Watch mode npm test -- --coverage  # With coverage npm run test:backend    # Backend-only Vitest suite (node env)
 ```

+Notes:
+- Restaurant/menu data is seeded into Postgres automatically on backend start if tables are empty.
+- Adjust `DATABASE_URL` and `VITE_API_BASE_URL` if you run on non-default hosts or ports.

 ---